-- Pie Crust – You will need one 9-inch pie crust for the pie.
-You can use a refrigerated crust or make your own crust with my favorite easy pie dough recipe.
+- Pastry Crust – You will need one 9-inch crust.
+You can use a refrigerated crust or make your own crust with my favorite easy pastry crust recipe.

-- Crumb Topping – This pie has a topping made of oats, nuts, flour, butter, and sugar.
+- Crumb Topping – The topping is made of oats, nuts, flour, butter, and sugar.

-- Apple Raspberry Filling – 4 pounds of apples (about 8 apples) and 12 ounces of raspberries are packed into the pie.
+- Apple Raspberry Filling – 4 pounds of apples (about 8 apples) and 12 ounces of raspberries are packed into the recipe.

-Tip: You can use thawed frozen raspberries in the pie.
+Tip: You can use thawed frozen raspberries.
 Just thaw and drain out the liquid before continuing with the recipe.

 How do you make it?

 To make apple raspberry pie cook down sliced apples until they are soft, then mix them with raspberries and put the filling in a crust.
 Cover with crumble topping and bake until golden brown and bubbling.

 1. Make the filling